cloudquery/docs/docs/cli/drift/configuration.md

 ### Provider Blocks

 Each cloud provider has its own block in the drift configuration.
-In these blocks resources can be ignored or allowlisted, account IDs can be limited, and resource matching rules can be tweaked.
+In these blocks resources can be ignored or allowed, account IDs can be limited, and resource matching rules can be tweaked.
 Let's go over them.

 #### Account IDs